Hammad-Akbar/poligram/README.md

 ## Install Webpack

 This line installs Webpack on your Cloud9 workspace.
-You may be asked to also install webpack-cli.
-Type **yes**.

 ```$ npm install --save-dev webpack ```